 The college also offers travel to other countries during fall and spring breaks.
-Countries visited in the past are Austria, the Czech Republic, England, France, Germany, Italy, Spain and Greece.
+Countries visited in the past are Austria, the Czech Republic, England, France, Germany, Ireland, Italy, Spain and Greece.
 These trips offer a short-term educational experience.
-However, it is also possible for students to gain one to two academic credits during their stay.
-For more information on trips or credit, please contact the Academic Dean.
+Students gain one to two academic credits during their travel.
+For more information on trips or credit, please contact Professor Wolny or the Academic Dean.